-Students learn the basics of business activities and various careers.
-A variety of business-related fields are introduced including finance, management, information technology, marketing, and entrepreneurship.
+Analyze the basics of business activities and various careers.
+Investigate careers related to finance, management, information technology, marketing, and entrepreneurship.
+Gain the knowledge and skills for careers in business, finance, and marketing.

 Exploring Business Procedures and Leadership (9-week course BY132Y0)